 - The Zionsville July 4th Celebration attracts 15,000 visitors.

-- Brick Street Market, the Saturday after Mother’s Day, features over 175 artists and craftspeople plus food and children’s activities.
-The night before is Market Eve, a 21 and older event featuring live music, craft beer tasting and food.
+- Brick Street Market, the Saturday after Mother’s Day, features over 175 artists, craftspeople, food, and children’s activities.
+The night before is Market Eve.
+This is a 21-and-older event featuring live music, craft beer tasting, and food.

-- Street Dance, on the first Saturday in August, offers a live band, dancing in the streets and food from our fine restaurants.
+- Street Dance offers a live band, dancing in the streets, and food from our fine restaurants.
+This event is on the first Saturday in August.

-- Fanimation contains the Antique Fan Collectors Association’s museum, home to some 450 fans dating as far back as the early 1880’s.
+- Fanimation contains the Antique Fan Collectors Association’s museum.
+The museum is home to some 450 fans.
+Some date as far back as the early 1880’s.

 - The 1,200 seat Zionsville Performing Arts Center hosts events from ballet to symphony to comedy.

-Zionsville is proud of the fact that it has stayed a small town even though it has become a very desirable community, trying to shape itself into a tourist destination.
+Zionsville is proud of the fact that it has stayed a small town even though it has become a very desirable community.
+The city is trying to shape itself into a tourist destination.
 It has a brick-lined street with boutiques and restaurants and over 17 parks.
-It also has several popular outdoor festivals.
-One of the most popular festivals in Zionsville is the July Fourth fireworks show, which draws people from around the state.

 Zionsville Community Schools are among the very best in Indiana.
-The school district is comprised of 1 high school, 2 middle schools and 5 elementary schools.
-Student achievement on standardized testing is very high, and the high school is ranked second in Indiana, based on test scores, graduation, and student preparation for college.
+1 high school, 2 middle schools, and 5 elementary schools make up the school district.
+Student achievement on standardized testing is very high.
+Additionally, the high school is ranked second in Indiana.
+This ranking is based on test scores, graduation, and student preparation for college.

-Satellite communities include: Lebanon, Advance, Jamestown, Thorntown, Ulen, and Whitestown.
+Nearby communities include Lebanon, Advance, Jamestown, Thorntown, Ulen, and Whitestown.